InstaPy/InstaPy/README.md

 session.like_by_tags(['#cat'], amount=15, media='Video')
 session.like_from_image(url='www.instagram.com/image', amount=15, media='Video')

-#Likes 10 random photo of geach given user
+#Likes 10 random photo of each given user

 session.like_by_users(usernames=['friend1', 'friend2', 'friend3'], amount=10, random=True, media='Photo')